digiltd/oh-rtd-test/KNX-Binding.md

     knx:type=

     # KNX gateway port (optional, defaults to 3671)
+    # Note: If you use eibd, setting to 6720
     knx:port=

     # Local endpoint to specify the multicast interface, no port is used (optional)